 A customer feels valued when brands notify them or send out relevant communication.
 And generally, loyalty is impossible to achieve without this feeling of value.
 Amazon knows this well.
 As soon as the customer buys, Amazon allows brands to send messages to complete orders and handle customer service inquiries.
 This is the narrow opening through which any brand can establish its persona in the eyes of customers through interesting texts and superlative customer service, as it’s also a rich platform to respond quickly to the customer’s inquiries.
 Auto-responders can bring this scenario to reality.
 And how valuable this is in keeping your customers with you can be imagined through the stat, which says that 52% of consumers have switched providers in the past year due to poor customer service.

 Amazon shipped 50% more items this holiday season than last for third-party vendors and doubled the amount for 2016 overall.
 Clearly, people’s buying from the third party vendors is on the rise.
 Naturally, such a large chunk cannot be overlooked.
 But it demands deep analysis of the behavior of those third party buyers.
 Amazon can help brands to know the best third party sellers in specific product categories.
 Brands can also drill down to look at customer reviews to better understand which product features customers appreciate.
 However, Amazon usually doesn’t provide much data to its sellers and brands.
-That’s why the Receipt Data Aggregator is so helpful.
+That’s why the Native Receipt Scanning is so helpful.
 Brands just have to include it into their loyalty programs to get information about third-party purchases at their fingertips.

 Suppose that a member of the certain loyalty program is buying from other brands also.
-Due to the integration of the Receipt Data Aggregator, that loyalty member can earn points for submitting receipts–digital or physical–to the company.
+Due to the integration of the Native Receipt Scanning, that loyalty member can earn points for submitting receipts–digital or physical–to the company.
 Once he gives the receipt, the brand with the loyalty program can see exactly which products from other brands were purchased by its member.
 It can analyze the difference between its products and the third party products that he has been buying, in addition to other purchase data like total cart value, location, time, and more.
 Once it knows the exact cause of his inclination towards the third party products, it can make effort to bring that to its products to make them more likable and desirable- the point from which the link between purchase and repurchase springs.

 It’s pertinent here to know that according to Romano & Fjermestad, CRM is a combination of hardware, software, process, applications and management commitment to improve customer service, retain a customer and provide analytical capabilities.
 Amazon is ticking all the boxes.
 The technology-equipped applications and analytics are making it possible to come up with a well-rounded strategy to build brand loyalty through Amazon.
 As loyalty now is an economic necessity and a competitive necessity for brands, the need to look at Amazon beyond the mere biggest sales channel through the prism of loyalty should top the online sellers’ priority lists!